 Strategic Objectives and Management Requirements as entered from approved plans (Land & Resource Management Plans, Fire Management Plans) can be viewed and Incident Requirements and Objectives can be developed.
 Based on the Planning Area, Strategic Objectives and Management Requirements are automatically loaded to the Decision content.
+25

 Incident Requirements and Incident Objectives are created which are tiered from the overarching Strategic Objectives and Management Requirements.
 Users can control the activation or deactivated status of Incident Objectives and Incident Requirements based on fire location and activity.
+30

-Courses of Action
+Courses of Action 32

-- 29 Documentation for action items and associated cost is completed in this section. - 30 Users can edit, include, or exclude action items each time a decision is made. - Several methods for determining cost can be found here; follow your agency - 32 direction and include a summary of how the cost was constructed.
+Documentation for action items and associated cost is completed in this section.

+Users can edit, include, or exclude action items each time a decision is made.

+Several methods for determining cost can be found here; follow your agency direction and include a summary of how the cost was constructed.
+36

-Cost can be developed using the Stratified Cost Index (SCI) located in the left hand menu.
+Cost can be developed using the Stratified Cost Index (SCI) located in the left 38 hand menu.
 The SCI is available for USFS and DOI.
 The correct model is automatically chosen by the Unit ID in the Unique Fire Identifier.
 The model requires input for the estimated final acreage of the incident.
 Users can input up to four different estimated acreages.

 Management Action Points (MAPs) (left menu) may be developed to define a condition which when met, prompts implementation of a pre-determined action.
-The Condition, Action, and optional Cost can be defined and linked to geospatial MAPs drawn in the Situation tab.